probe-lab/network-measurements/results/rfm16-bitswap-discovery-effectiveness.md

 ## Measurement Methodology

-The Bitswap measurements mainly consist in requesting various CIDs to `kubo` and to monitor whether the Bitswap requests succeed without a DHT walk, recording the time distribution of successful Bitswap requests, and log incoming and outgoing Bitswap packets.
+The Bitswap measurements mainly consist in requesting various CIDs to `kubo` and to monitor whether the Bitswap requests succeed without a DHT walk, recording the discovery and fetch latency distribution of successful Bitswap requests, and log incoming and outgoing Bitswap packets.
 In order to get this information, we had to modify both `kubo` and `go-bitswap` implementations.

 ### CIDs selection